mihf05/wizards-shop/README.md

 ## Getting Started

-The database `medusa_starter_default` has been successfully created with `medusa_user` as the owner.
+The database `wizards_starter_default` has been successfully created with `wizards_user` as the owner.
 The next steps involve developing the following features:
 - Implement a sign-up and login system
 - Create a purchase history page where users can see all their purchased items
 - Develop an admin panel for product management